ljw1004/csharpspec/csharp/structs.md

 Although it is bad style for `ToString` to have side effects, the example demonstrates that no boxing occurred for the three invocations of `x.ToString()`.

 Similarly, boxing never implicitly occurs when accessing a member on a constrained type parameter.
-For example, suppose an interface `I``Counter` contains a method `Increment` which can be used to modify a value.
-If `I``Counter` is used as a constraint, the implementation of the `Increment` method is called with a reference to the variable that `Increment` was called on, never a boxed copy.
+For example, suppose an interface `ICounter` contains a method `Increment` which can be used to modify a value.
+If `ICounter` is used as a constraint, the implementation of the `Increment` method is called with a reference to the variable that `Increment` was called on, never a boxed copy.

 ```csharp
 using System;